luiscoco/SpringBoot_Sample8-deploy-WebAPI-to-AWS_ECS/README.md

 ## 2. Create a Docker Image

+Create a Dockerfile and copy this content inside:

 ```
 # Start with a base image containing Java runtime
 FROM openjdk:11-jdk-slim as build